-Using pigweed plants in the kitchen is one way to manage this plant that many gardeners call a pest or a weed.
+Using pigweed plants in the kitchen is one way to manage this plant that many gardeners call a pest or weed.
 Common throughout the U.S., pigweed is edible from its leaves and stems down to its small seeds.

 What is Pigweed?

 Pigweed (Amaranthus retroflexus) is one of the most common weeds seen in pastures in the U.S., but you are also likely to see it in your garden.
-Like other weeds it is tough, growing in a variety of conditions and resisting many herbicides.
+Like other weeds, it is tough, growing in a variety of conditions and resisting many herbicides.

 There are actually many types of plant called pigweed, a vast family also known as amaranth.
 The family probably originated in the Americas but now grows throughout the world.
 It includes cultivated cereals as well as several plants considered to be weeds.

-The pigweeds you are likely to encounter in U.S. gardens all look similar and may grow in height between just 4 inches (10 cm.) to over 6 feet (2 meters).
+The pigweeds you are likely to encounter in U.S. gardens all look similar and may grow in height between just 4 inches (10 cm.) to over 6 feet (2 m.).
 The leaves are simple and oval-shaped, often with some red coloration.
 The stems are sturdy and the flowers are unremarkable.

 Is Pigweed Edible?

 So, how can you eat pigweed?
 Use it in most of the ways you would any other edible green.
 For raw eating, stick with the young leaves and new shoots.
 These can be used like salad greens or spinach.
 The young and older leaves can also be sautéed or steamed, used as you would chard or turnip greens.
-The leaves contain vitamins A and C, and iron and calcium.
+The leaves contain vitamins A and C, iron, and calcium.